jissepo/FuseTester/README.md

 The application includes built-in monitoring for:
 - Memory usage (critical for Pi 1 B+ with 512MB RAM)
 - System health and resource usage
-- CSV file sizes and rotation
+- HTTP transmission status and buffer usage
 - I2C device connectivity and status
 - GPIO pin states and multiplexer control